The following describes how to connect to your DreamHost database(s) using a third-party program.

 You can copy and paste this IP address as needed.

-- If you are being denied with an error like "access denied email@example.com" try adding a wildcard to the end of your ip (such as xxx.xxx.xxx.xxx%).
+- If you receive an "access denied to email@example.com" error, try adding a wildcard to the end of your ip (such as xxx.xxx.xxx.xxx%).

 - Launch your third-party program, enter the database and login information, and then connect.